-According to the regulations, light precipitation must not be forecast in a TAF, so forecasts of light precipitation are considered as forecasts of dry weather.
+According to the regulations, light precipitation is recommended not to be forecast in a TAF, so forecasts of light precipitation are considered as forecasts of dry weather.
 In order to avoid injustice to the forecaster, if light precipitation is reported it is counted as precipitation if precipitation was forecast, but discarded otherwise.